 6. Considered a Burden

-Elderly individuals are often considered a financial and emotional burden.
+Elderly individuals are often thought of as a financial burden.
 Many families don’t consider them contributing or productive members, which can change their behavior towards the elderly.
 Senior family members often suffer from mental or even physical abuse from their loved ones.
 This is a common form of elder abuse, and it usually goes unreported because most elders don’t want to get their own family in trouble.
-Some senior citizens don’t have the financial resources or independence to get away from such environments, so they are forced to suffer unless someone else intervenes.
+Oftentimes senior citizens don’t have the financial resources or independence to get away from such environments, so they are forced to suffer unless someone else intervenes.

 Adverse family relationships are also a contributing factor.
 For example, elderly parents with a history of mental or physical abuse may end up in the care of their victims, which places them in a vulnerable position as well.
 All of these factors (and more) can lead to elder abuse.